About

 With images shared directly from one hand held device to another, its immediacy has created a level of digital voyeurism.
 While the facility to enhance each image through digital filters takes us a step closer to a world of virtual reality and A.I. technology, leaving a powerful impression on the viewer and enabling a conflict between illusion and reality.

-The long-term social effects of globalising a once private inner sanctum is still relatively unchartered…
+The long-term social effects of globalising a once private inner sanctum, is still relatively unchartered…

-“As a creative I’ve always felt it important to engage with all types of communication technology.
+“As a creative I’ve always felt it important to engage with all types of technology.
 I also believe in the principle of sharing authentic creativity within an open public platform.

 I prefer to do this in a quiet way and use Instagram to connect with like-minded creatives.
 I do not seek or chase followers and believe in organic discovery and connectivity.
 This is the reason I never use #hashtags.